Fiona Shaw: Television and film

 In 2013, she starred as Catherine Greenshaw in Agatha Christie's Marple episode "Greenshaw's Folly".

 In 2018, Shaw began portraying Carolyn Martens, the head of MI6's Russia-focused branch, in BBC America's Killing Eve.
 For her performance, she won the BAFTA Award for Best Actress in a Supporting Role in a Television Series.
 Later the same year, she played a senior MI6 officer in Mrs Wilson.
 For her role as a counselor in Phoebe Waller-Bridge series Fleabag (2019) she received a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series nomination.

 In 2020, she was listed at No. 29 on The Irish Times list of Ireland's greatest film actors.

 Shaw starred in the Star Wars television series Andor as the titular character's adoptive mother, Maarva Andor.
 For her work in Andor, Shaw was nominated for a BAFTA Award for Best Supporting Actress.

 In October 2022, Shaw was awarded an AudioFile Magazine Earphone Award for her performance of The Bullet That Missed, the third book in Richard Osman's The Thursday Murder Club series.

 In 2024, she portrayed Rose Aguineau, a woman with a mysterious past who aids the protagonists, in season 4 of True Detective.
+Later in the same year, she also appeared as Angelica Muldoon in season 2 of Bad Sisters.